virt-manager/virt-manager/man/virt-install.rst

 By default, virt-install will always attempt ``--osinfo detect=on`` for appropriate install media.
-If no OS is detected, we will fail in certain common cases (x86 KVM for example).
+If no OS is detected, we will fail in most common cases.
 This fatal error was added in 2022.
 You can work around this by using the fallback example above, or disabling the ``require`` option.
 If you just need to get back to the old non-fatal behavior ASAP, set the environment variable VIRTINSTALL_OSINFO_DISABLE_REQUIRE=1.